 Which is the Safest Mid Size SUV?
 2025’s Best Picks

-In this guide, we break down the safest midsize SUVs available today, drawing on crash test results, real-world owner feedback, and data from the IIHS (Insurance Institute for Highway Safety), NHTSA (National Highway Traffic Safety Administration), and automotive safety experts.
+In this guide we’ll take a look at some of the safest midsize SUVs you can find today using crash test scores and info from the IIHS (Insurance Institute for Highway Safety) NHTSA (National Highway Traffic Safety Administration).

 Why Midsize SUVs